 Soon you'll be able to have me splashed across your t.v. sets at home!
 Now, I know that may seem like a scary thought, but it actually will be quite an entertaining and hopefully uplifting endeavor.

 My channel will be called "I Write, Therefore I Am...
 Rejected."

 It will be a beacon of hope to all frustrated writers near and far.
 Every episode will examine a few writers who endured numerous rejections and humiliations, but still persevered and made their mark on the literary world.
 After I began researching, I discovered there were so many I began to lose track.
 I had to create a spreadsheet.
 I'm approaching a hundred entries.
 You may have heard of a few: Steven King, J.K.
 Rowling, Alice Walker, Ernest Hemingway, Paulo Coelho, Alex Haley, Stephanie Meyer.
 All authors who were told they weren't good enough.
 Aren't you glad they didn't listen?

-My second novel 'Familiar' is a supernatural thriller involving a young woman recently relocated to Miami to begin a career with a cyber-security firm who is stalked by an ancient Seminole Indian curse.
+My second novel "Familiar" is a supernatural thriller involving a young woman recently relocated to Miami to begin a career with a cyber-security firm who is stalked by an ancient Seminole Indian curse.
 A test of wills erupts between good and evil.
 In most instances, in my cynical experience, evil prevails... at least in this world.
-But, if the dark forces take everything dear to you in this world, but fail to corrupt your soul, have they really won?
+But, if the dark forces take everything dear to your heart, but fail to corrupt your soul, have they really won?

 Key Largo, Florida